Aniket-Engg/solidity-school/std-1/README.md

 Here we will go further on Solidity ladder and will get you introduced to one level up things.

-Here you will be introduced to various operators, conditional statements, data types etc.
+Here you will be introduced to various operators, conditional statements, data types & SPDX License Identifier etc.

 Let's move!